DieterSteinhauser/project_documentation/docs/_sources/engineering/linear_regulators.rst.txt

 .. figure:: reference/lm317_typical_app.png
   :align: center

-  Figure 5: Typical application circuit diagram of the LM317 regulator [3]_.
+  Typical application circuit diagram of the LM317 regulator [3]_.

 A constant voltage source made using adjustable resistors allows for a variety of voltage outputs.
 Capacitors are